 - Connect to resources through links on the library website, rather than bookmarking them.
 This eliminates many connection/authentication problems.

 - The VPN does not provide access to library resources.

 - Contact Library Support if you have questions, or problems authenticating.

 - Off-campus/remote use is available for many, but not all electronic resources.

 Use of library databases, ebooks and electronic journals is governed by U.S. Copyright Law and contractual license agreements.
 The terms of these licenses specify who is permitted to access the information and how it may be used.
 While license agreements vary in specific terms and conditions, the following guidelines provide a general overview of what is and isn’t permitted.

-Who can access?
+Who can access these resources?

-- Currently enrolled students, faculty, researchers, staff.
+- Currently enrolled students, faculty, researchers, staff

 - Patrons in the library